evaristoc/freecodecamp_portfolio/index.md

 - training in Cloudera technology (Hadoop, HBase, etc)
 - Google Analytics, Youtube Analytics, Discourse Dashboard, Medium Dashboard, Google Trends and free tools to compare traffic
 - Some API's I have been recently using: Google youtube, Google Maps; facebook's graph; Discourse (forum platform); twitter; Gitter (chat platform); medium; meetup
+- exposure to other technologies such as selenium and elasticsearch

+**Web Development Technologies**:

+- MEAN full stack (mongoDB, Express, Angular (4) and nodejs)
+- d3.js and canvas
+- Javascript, Typescript

+**Programming**

+- preference for modular patterns to code in Javascript, nodejs and d3.js
+- knowledge of object oriented programming and design patterns; basic functional programming; basic reactive programming; basic map-reduce

 ### Other Projects

 **Studies**

-- Apart of FreeCodeCamp training and other courses you can find in my linkedin account, I am currently completing Specializations in Data Mining and Information Retrieval (University of Illinois/Coursera) and Recommender Systems (University of Minnesota/Coursera).
+- Apart of FreeCodeCamp training I keep permanently learning.
+Just to mention some, I am currently (2017) completing Specializations in Data Mining and Information Retrieval (University of Illinois/Coursera) and another in Recommender Systems (University of Minnesota/Coursera).

 **d3.js Charts**